katacoda/scenario-examples/displaying-progress-spinner/step1.md

-In this scenario, a long running task has been started in the background.
+In this scenario, a long-running task has been started in the background.

-To display the user with feedback, a wait script is run in the foreground.
-The wait script was uploaded as a Asset to Katacoda.
+To display feedback to the user, a wait script is run in the foreground.
+The wait script was uploaded as an Asset to Katacoda.

 The purpose of the wait script is to wait for certain files to be created.
 These files are created at certain points within the background script to indicate certain actions have been completed.
 After 10 seconds, you should see the progress change.